-Car Accident Lawyers and Attorneys in Texas
+Car Accident Lawyers in Texas

 According to the Texas Department of Transportation, in 2015 alone, car accident deaths in Texas resulted in $37.8 million dollars in economic losses.
 These losses don’t begin to account for the losses that families and victims face when individuals are seriously injured in car accidents.
 The law offers important protections for families and victims of auto accidents.
 Under Texas personal injury law, you may be entitled to receive money to pay for medical care, rehabilitation expenses, lost wages, and pain and suffering damages.
 The vast majority of car accidents occur due to human error.
 Distracted driving, drunk driving, and failing to obey the laws of the road can all lead to accidents.
 If you or a loved one has been hurt in a car accident in Texas, contact the auto accident lawyers at the Cooper Law Firm today.
 We fight insurers, negligent drivers, and other stakeholders to help victims get the recovery they may deserve.